lqph1994/OpenCore-Hackintosh-HP-EliteDesk-800-G3/README.md

 ### Boot arguments

 **Required (only remove when you are good with your set up)**

-- `v`: boot macOS in verbose mode (you won't need this after )
+- `-v`: boot macOS in verbose mode
 - `debug=0x100`: prevents macOS not to reboot when facing a kernel panic, this will help giving you some insights why the system is not booting.
-- `keepsyms=1`:
+- `keepsyms=1`: prints the symbols during a kernel panic.

+**Extras**

 You will notice that the `boot-args` from my `config.plist` file has the argument `alcid=20`.
 It will be needed for playing boot chime with internal audio.
 The number `20` is layout ID for my Conexant audio device, which you can find all the supported coded in this [page](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs).

 Also, there is an extra argument `igfxonln=1` that I aimed to force all displays online for fixing wake issue (but not helped at all).
 You may want to delete this argument.

+>So literally you will need this in your `boot-args`: `-v debug=0x100 keepsyms=1 alcid=xx`, with `xx` is your audio layout ID.

 ### Graphics acceleration

-### GUI bootloader
+Follow the guide over [here](https://github.com/dortania/vanilla-laptop-guide-legacy/tree/master/OpenCore/config-laptop.plist) by choosing your correct CPU model name.
+From my system on Kaby Lake and Intel Graphics HD 630, I will need to set
+- AAPL,ig-platform-id   |   DATA    |   <00001B59>
+- device-id | DATA  | <1B590000>

+under `PciRoot(0x0)/Pci(0x2,0x0)` from `DeviceProperties` section of `config.plist` file.

-### Boot chime
+### GUI bootloader and Boot chime
+Follow the guide from OpenCore [here](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html#setting-up-boot-chime-with-audiodxe)

 ## CONTRIBUTION 🤝